oftc/oftc-web/Privacy_Policy.md

 * IP address/hostname
 * Channels you joined
 * The value of your ircname
+* For registered nicks: Various account timestamps
+* Your last quit message, if any
+* The URL string you can set yourself using `/msg nickserv set url`
+* If your nick is verified or not

 ## IP address/hostname
 The IP address/hostname can be hidden by using a cloak, see `/msg